Supporting students and staff with disabilities

 Frances Lloyd (Domestic Bursar) 01865 277963

-Current students with a query relating to a disability should contact the Academic Administrator and Disability Coordinator, Mike Froggatt (01865 277946), while potential applicants to the College should contact the Admissions Administrator (01865 277545).
+Current students with a query relating to a disability should contact the Academic Support Administrator and Disability Coordinator, Katherine Allen (01865 277967), while potential applicants to the College should contact the Admissions Officer (01865 277545).
 Any staff with queries relating to disability should contact the HR Manager, Joanne Perkins (01865 277909).
 All conversations will be treated in confidence.

 Wadham has always had a very strong sense of community and mutual support.
 At my most mentally unwell, it felt like home.
 I have never encountered any stigma or hint of discrimination, despite my situation being relatively known.
 The College Nurse and Chaplain gave me excellent sustained support and friendship.

 Disclosing a disability